 6. WHAT ABOUT INFORMATION NOT COVERED BY THE PUBLICATION SCHEME?

 6.1 From 1 January 2005 you have the right, under the Freedom of Information Act 2000, to request any information held by a public authority which it has not already made available through its publication scheme.

-6.2 The College will not be required to release information if any of the information requested falls under one of the listed exemptions.
+6.2 The college will not be required to release information if any of the information requested falls under one of the 23 exemptions.
 However, it may be that the exemption covers only part of one specific document, and in this case we will release the information which is not exempt and explain to the applicant why it is not releasing exempt information.